rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 This is the perfect way to solidify your learning and make you fall in love with JavaScript.

 > **Note**: Once you are done with this, you'll have to learn **Asynchronous JavaScript** and the best course for that is [Namaste JavaScript - Akshay Saini](https://www.youtube.com/playlist?list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP), you don't have to watch the whole playlist at once, you can take your time and keep learning it slowly once you finished with the basics.

+# Learning from YouTube {#youtemy-callout}

+Even though I am asking you to watch these playlists on _YouTube_, it is not a good platform to _learn_.
+There are a **lot of distractions**, a whole side-bar dedicated to make you **watch unproductive content**.

+I personally go from **learning** to watching **Tanmay Bhatt's Comedy videos** in not time.

+This is why I would recommend you to checkout **[YouTemy](https://youtemy.tech)** the project I built to fix these issue.
+Even though it is in it's MVP stage, you'll still get a lot of use out of it.

+You can send feedback for the project to me personally on [twitter](https://twitter.com/RoseKamalLove1), or you can post an issue on **[GitHub - YouTemy](https://github.com/rosekamallove/youtemy)** and while you're at it, **do give it a ⭐ on GitHub, I would Love ❤️ that that**

 <iframe src="https://www.youtube.com/embed/FiOLt_Fdd1U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>